Subject Areas in ER Diagrams & Schema Designs

 How to create subject areas?

 Click on the Text button in the main toolbar and select Subject area.
 Then click in the diagram or draw a rectangle by moving your mouse with the left button pressed.
-The new subject area will either be placed at the position where you clicked in the diagram or where the rectangle was defined (Note: this functionality is available in versions 7.3).
+The new subject area will either be placed at the position where you clicked in the diagram or where the rectangle was defined.

 Subject area - toolbar